Interactive Walkthrough Software

 Accessibility-tree targeting

-The guide cursor lands on the element, not approximate coordinates.
+Focus Lift lands on the real element, not approximate coordinates, with a Margin Cue beside it.
 If the button moved, GuideLayer finds it again.

 Record a walkthrough once with voice narration.
-Anyone on the team can replay it without you on a Zoom call.
+GuideLayer confirms each step before moving to the next, so anyone on the team can replay it without you on a Zoom call.

 No embed required